gnif/LookingGlass/doc/usage.rst

   Currently we only provide support for the Windows host application, Linux options are not currently documented.

-Currently under windows there are two capture interfaces available for use, by default the most compatible and commonly supported interface is selected however this can be changed via the ini file with the following configuration:
+Currently under windows there are three capture interfaces available for use, by default the most compatible and commonly supported interface is selected however this can be changed via the ini file with the following configuration: